SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-apache-spark.md

    display(df)
     ```

-1. **Re-run (1)** the cell and review the **output (2)**, which should look similar to this:
+1. **Re-run (1)** the cell, then review the **output (2)**, which should resemble the following:

     ![](./Images2/1/t3-8.png)

-1. Now the dataframe correctly includes the first row as data values, but the column names are auto-generated and not very helpful.
-To make sense of the data, you need to explicitly define the correct schema and data type for the data values in the file.
+1. The dataframe now correctly treats the first row as data, but the column names are auto-generated and unclear.
+To properly interpret the data, explicitly define the correct schema and data types for the file.

 1. Modify the code as follows to define a schema and apply it when loading the data: